 The HISC site and six modules have been well received by the healthcare improvement and medical education communities.
 They have been used by the Veterans Administration as a resource in the training of improvement coaches.
 They have also been incorporated into the American Board of Internal Medicine's "Essentials of Quality Improvement" maintenance of certification performance improvement module (PIM).
 The latter implementation is accessible exclusively at the Maintenance of Certification area of ABIM's website.

 Along the way, Module 6 was extensively revised.
 And with the help of a small grant from the Institute for Healthcare Improvement's New Health Partnerships project, Module 2 was revised so as to incorporate an example of patient involvement in the work of an improvement team.

 By the time the modules were first published on the Internet, in 2005, administrative responsibility for the project had been transferred to and housed at the Academy for Post Graduate Health Care Education (APGHCE), in Columbia, Missouri.

 Five years later, on July 1, 2010, full administrative and editorial responsibility for the next chapter in the project's history passed to Improvement Learning LLC, in Shaker Heights, Ohio.
 At that time, Dr. Mark Cheren, President of Improvement Learning, who had previously served as Executive Director for the HISC initiative, became Editor in Chief for HISC version 2.0.

-Over the past year, in response to the invitation that we make the site available as a self-assessment option for medical specialty board level maintenance of certification programs, we have developed and piloted additional resources appropriate for that purpose, and for use in medical residency programs, that are intended to make it much easier and more inviting for those newer to quality improvement work to join in.
+In response to the invitation that we make the site available as a self-assessment option for medical specialty board level maintenance of certification programs, we have developed and piloted additional resources appropriate for that purpose, and for use in medical residency programs, that are intended to make it much easier and more inviting for those newer to quality improvement work to join in.
 These additional resources have been fully integrated into this new 3.0 version of the Healthcare Improvement Skills Center.